 Conclusion: Analgesic therapy reduces pain.

-Remark: Assessing whether or not non-steroidal anti-inflammatory analgesics (in particular those that inhibit cyclooxygenase-1/ COX1) should be avoided because of anti-platelet effects in the setting of Ebola virus disease was not possible with the available evidence.52
+Remark: Assessing whether or not non-steroidal anti-inflammatory analgesics (in particular those that inhibit cyclooxygenase-1/ COX1) should be avoided because of anti-platelet effects or risks of acute kidney injury in the setting of Ebola virus disease was not possible with the available evidence.
+This recommendation is contingent upon uniform understanding of the objectives and techniques of palliative care, and education may be required to address any negative views of opioids held by health workers.52

 8. We recommend (strong) prompt administration of broad-spectrum antibiotics to patients with suspect, probable, or confirmed EVD and high severity of illness (moderate confidence).